AJAYKUMAR-01/Job_Recommendation/README.md

 * Add JWT-based authentication.
 * Introduce advanced job filters (e.g., location, salary).
 * Enhance the visualization with analytics dashboards.

 ---

+## Learnings
+Building this project helped me grow both technically and personally.
+Here are some key takeaways:

+1. **FastAPI Framework**:
+   - Learned how to create RESTful APIs using FastAPI and handle user authentication.
+   - Gained experience in setting up database models and relationships with SQLAlchemy.

+2. **Streamlit for Frontend**:
+   - Developed an interactive and user-friendly interface with Streamlit.
+   - Integrated the frontend with the backend via API calls.

+3. **Database Management**:
+   - Implemented a relational database schema using SQLite.
+   - Understood how to manage many-to-many relationships (e.g., users and skills).

+4. **Docker**:
+   - Learned how to containerize applications using Docker and orchestrate services with Docker Compose.

+5. **Skill-Based Recommendations**:
+   - Designed and implemented algorithms to recommend jobs based on user skills.
+   - Explored strategies for ranking recommendations by relevance.

+6. **Soft Skills**:
+   - Improved problem-solving and debugging skills while tackling complex scenarios.
+   - Enhanced my ability to research and apply new tools effectively.

+---

+## Challenges Faced
+Building this project came with several challenges that pushed me to learn and adapt:

+1. **API Integration Issues**:
+   - Initially, I faced difficulties integrating the frontend and backend due to incorrect API requests.
+   - Solution: Used Swagger UI to debug API calls and refined request formats in the frontend.

+2. **Database Schema Changes**:
+   - After introducing skills in the signup process, the database schema needed updates.
+   - Solution: Used Alembic for database migrations and ensured the data remained consistent.

+3. **Docker Setup**:
+   - Containerizing both the backend and frontend and ensuring proper communication was tricky.
+   - Solution: Researched Docker networking and updated the frontend to use the containerized backend hostname.

+4. **Skill Matching Algorithm**:
+   - Designing an efficient algorithm to recommend jobs based on overlapping skills was challenging.
+   - Solution: Experimented with different approaches and optimized the final algorithm for scalability.

+5. **User Session Management**:
+   - Managing user sessions in Streamlit required additional care to maintain states across pages.
+   - Solution: Leveraged `st.session_state` to store user information securely.

+6. **Error Handling**:
+   - Handling errors gracefully in the frontend, especially during API calls, was a recurring issue.
+   - Solution: Added detailed error messages and logging for better debugging and user feedback.

+Despite these challenges, each obstacle was a valuable learning experience that enhanced the quality of the project.

+---